awslabs/data-on-eks/website/docs/ai-ml-eks/ray.md

 ### Build Docker Image for Ray Cluster

 First, in order to run the RayCluster, we need to push a container image to ECR repository that contains the all the dependencies.
-You can see the [Dockerfile](sample-job/Dockerfile) to see the python dependencies packaged in.
+You can see the `Dockerfile` in the example with python dependencies packaged in.
 The next series of steps we will setup an ECR repository, build the docker image for our model and push it to the ECR repository.

 Create an ECR repository